logdarkmatter/ES-2022-20224/lab1/README.md

 * User story estimation using Poker Planning with Fibonnaci voting system.

 **PRE-REQUISITES**:
-* Teorical lecture and classes slide deck;
+* Teorical lecture and practical classes slide deck;
-* Ensemble a group of 1-4 people;
+* Ensemble a group of 1-4 people and give a funny name to your team;
 * Create an account in [Trello](https://forms.gle/yTsVwecqnvaTNtWKA) you can use an existing account, university or personal email address;
 * For the Poker Planning go to [link](https://planningpokeronline.com);
     * Th